frcdesign/FRCDesign.org/docs/learning-course/stage2/2A-drivebaseFullDetail.md

 4. Bumpers: While bumper rules can vary from year to year, they are almost always required to protect your robot and other robots from collisions.
 Making your bumpers easy to attach and remove is also a very nice quality of life improvement for when you’re at competition.

-While the exact implementation for each of these details will vary based on the rest of your robot and from team to team, an example reference for Stage 2A is provided [here](https://cad.onshape.com/documents/86303b75f6f9790b01106a3b/w/6d34296fadf33319c731fa02/e/245e154bf8681866056b6985).
+While the exact implementation for each of these details will vary based on the rest of your robot and from team to team, an example reference for Stage 2A is provided.

+<center>[2A Drivetrain Reference](https://cad.onshape.com/documents/86303b75f6f9790b01106a3b/w/6d34296fadf33319c731fa02/e/245e154bf8681866056b6985){ .md-button .md-button--primary } </center>

 <center><img src="/img/learning-course/stage2-drivebase/2a-FDdt.webp" style="width:80%"></center>

-<figcaption>Example of a fully detailed Stage 2A drivetrain.</figcaption>
+<center><figcaption>Example of a fully detailed Stage 2A drivetrain.</figcaption></center>

 ## Battery Mounting
 Ensuring that your robot’s battery does not fall out of your robot is critical for successful robot operation.
 While it may seem obvious, even veteran teams [sometimes](https://youtu.be/bhjb3Vw8YHg?si=Bxm7oD5VkmYW7oj0&t=105) get [this](https://youtu.be/Dr_rnN2bjno?si=roWawTsyWt5W3RdA&t=86) wrong.